 ABOUT THE AUTHOR(S)

-Mark Fischetti is a senior editor at Scientific American, overseeing coverage of energy and the environment.
+Mark Fischetti is a senior editor at Scientific American.
+He covers all aspects of sustainability.